- dual study program without tuition fees at Germany's largest university

 - interesting specializations, such as Construction management or Private and public construction law

-- study starts are always in the winter semester and summer semester, depending on the location
+- study starts are available in January, April, and October, depending on the location

 - also available as Dual myStudies with optional face-to-face or virtual classes